wayfind/flex-combo/README.md

 #Flex-combo
-The Flex-combo is combo tool designed for web front-end developer.
+The Flex-combo is a javascript and css file combo server.
+The tool is designed for web front-end developer.
 It support various kinds of combo format by modify configuration(eg. yahoo combo).
 Default, it's a taobao format combo.

 #Install